-The recent resumption of talks between Israel and the Palestinians represents another major effort in the Jewish state’s tireless and decades-long quest for peace.
-Even before the country’s founding in 1948, the Jewish community in then-British Mandatory Palestine sought peace with its Arab neighbors.
-Since then, Israel has repeatedly demonstrated its willingness to make bold, painful concessions, such as withdrawing from land and forcibly removing citizens, in order to end the conflict.
+Even before Israel’s founding in 1948, the Jewish community in then-British Mandatory Palestine sought peace with its Arab neighbors.
+Since then, Israel has repeatedly demonstrated its willingness to make serious concessions for peace, such as withdrawing from land and forcibly removing citizens, in order to resolve the conflict.

 Chaim Weizmann, who was to become the first president of Israel, leads a mission to Cairo in 1918 to express the Jewish people's desire to live in harmony with the Arabs.

 Israel's future prime minister, David Ben-Gurion, accepts the recommendations of the official British Peel Commission report, which allocated a very small percentage of Palestine to a Jewish state.
 The Arab governments reject the plan.

 The Jewish community of Palestine, and Zionists worldwide, accept the partition plan approved by the United Nations that would create a Jewish state alongside an Arab state.
 The Arab states reject the U.N. resolution and prepare for war.

 Declaring independence, Ben-Gurion says Israel will “extend the hand of peace to all its neighbors” as well as grant “full and equal citizenship and due representation” for the non-Jewish population.
 In response, the armies of five Arab states invade.

 - 1967: Israel's Offer to Withdraw is Rejected